 Before you leave home, measure your child's height in the shoes she'll wear at the parks.
-Check online to see attraction height restrictions, so you don't accidently book FastPass+ for an attraction your child can't experience.
+Check online to see attraction height restrictions, so you don't accidentally book FastPass+ for an attraction your child can't experience.
 Don't worry—there are myriad attractions with no height restriction at all.

 04 of 11

-Bring or rent a stroller.
+Bring or Rent a Stroller

 Wear your comfiest shoes because you're going to walk for miles and miles.
 Even if your child is outgrowing her stroller at home, you'll be grateful to have one at Disney World.
 You can bring your own or rent a stroller at the entrance of each theme park.
 Need a stroller for multiple days?
 A length-of-stay rental rate knocks a few bucks off the per-diem price.Continue to 5 of 11 below.